spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/monitoring-uptime/getting-started.md

 You've just set up your first monitor.
 Congratulations!
 The package will now send you [notifications](https://docs.spatie.be/laravel-uptime-monitor/v1/monitoring-uptime/notifications) when your monitor fails and when it is restored.

 Read the [high level overview section](https://docs.spatie.be/laravel-uptime-monitor/v1/high-level-overview) to learn how the uptime checking works in detail.

+Instead of using the `monitor:add` command you may also manually create a row in the `monitors` table.
+Here's [a description of all the fields in that table](https://docs.spatie.be/laravel-uptime-monitor/v1/advanced-usage/manually-modifying-monitors).

  ## Removing a monitor